 Far Cry 6 was shaping up to be the perfect game to kick off the New Year – until it was delayed.
-However, a new release date leak has reignited interest.
+But we now have a rough release date and are ready to get hype again.

-Considering the year we have all just endured, Far Cry’s brand of picturesque bloodshed could be just what the doctor prescribed.
+After the exhausting ordeal that was 2020, Far Cry’s brand of picturesque bloodshed could have been just what the doctor prescribed.
 A skip and a trip down the beautiful rabbit hole of virtual tourism mixed with a little kill-the-masters wish fulfilment.
 Far Cry 6 was going to be the perfect way to start 2021, then its release in February was delayed without a new date being announced.

-Leaked release date from the Microsoft Store: a new horizon to longingly stare at?
+Rough Release Date from Ubisoft’s sales reports: a new horizon to longingly stare at?

 Far Cry 6: what we have to look forward to